 Why does the Sheriff’s Office respond on ambulance calls?

-ANSWER: The Kiowa County Sheriff’s Office responds to every 911 call in the county, for any emergency, fire and medical, not just law enforcement.
-Since most emergency responders in Kiowa County are volunteers, sometimes there are occasions where enough emergency responders can’t make it to the scene.
-This is to ensure that there are enough personnel on any emergency scene.
-Deputies assist volunteer emergency responders and assist in coordinating fire fighting activities.
+When fully staffed, members of the Kiowa County Sheriff’s Office try to respond to most 911 calls in the county.
+The majority of emergency responders in Kiowa County are volunteers, as such there are occasions where enough emergency responders can’t make it to the scene.
+Members of the Sheriff’s Office respond if not tied up on another call or scene to ensure that there are enough personnel on any emergency scene.
+Deputies assist volunteer emergency responders in coordinating fire fighting activities.

 Does Kiowa County Offer Defensive Driving Courses for Driving Violations?

-MORE INFORMATION: Kiowa County is too small of a county to offer defensive driving courses as a deferment option for driving violations like many larger municipalities do.
+No. Kiowa County is too small of a county to offer defensive driving courses as a deferment option for driving violations like many larger municipalities do.
 You may still qualify for a deferment without taking a driving course, but this would be based on your driving record.
 Whether or not you may qualify for a deferment is in the discretion of the court.
-If you have a good driving record you may qualify, if you would like to ask for a deferment you can contact the Kiowa County Courts (click here) and see if you might be eligible.
+If you have a good driving record you may qualify, if you would like to ask for a deferment you can contact the Kiowa County Courts to discuss eligibility.
 Fines and Surcharges generally still apply.

 Can the Sheriff’s Office provide Criminal Background Checks and Driving Records to the Public?

-MORE INFORMATION: Driving Records can be purchased through the Colorado Department of Revenue for $2.20.
+No. Driving Records can be purchased through the Colorado Department of Revenue.
 The nearest locations to purchase a driving record in person is at Driver’s License Offices in Lamar, La Junta, or Cheyenne Wells.

 Do I need a concealed weapons permit if I have a handgun in my home, automobile or business?

-A person 18 years or older may lawfully possess a handgun handgun in their home or business.
-That person may also carry a handgun in their automobile or on their person as long as the weapon is not concealed.
+A person 18 years or older may lawfully possess a handgun in their home or business, as well as carry a handgun in their automobile.
+A handgun may be carried on their person as long as it is not concealed.